Nirmal-blip/STUDY-AI/whisper-service/README.md

 ### ffmpeg not found
 - Ensure ffmpeg is installed and in PATH
-- On Render, may need Docker or custom buildpack
+- On Railway: Add `apt-get install -y ffmpeg` to build command
+- On Render free tier: Not supported, use Railway or VPS instead

 ### Model download fails
 - Check internet connection